 Named assistant volleyball coach at Notre Dame in June 2009, Robin Davis was promoted to associate head coach prior to the 2011 season.
-Davis, who spent three seasons as the head coach at Boise State, rejoined the Irish after spending five seasons with the Notre Dame program from 2001-05 and is entering his 11th overall campaign in 2014.
+Davis, who spent three seasons as the head coach at Boise State, rejoined the Irish after spending five seasons with the Notre Dame program from 2001-05 and completed his 11thoverall campaign in 2014.

-Since returning to the Irish, Davis has had an integral role in developing some of Notre Dame's finest players, including 2009 third team All-American Serinity Phillips, 2009 honorable mention All-American Christina Kaelin and 2012 honorable mention All-Americans Toni Alugbue and Jeni Houser.
+With the Irish, Davis had an integral role in developing some of Notre Dame's finest players, including 2009 third team All-American Serinity Phillips, 2009 honorable mention All-American Christina Kaelin and 2012 honorable mention All-Americans Toni Alugbue and Jeni Houser.
 Houser also went on to earn honorable mention honors in 2013 to become just the fourth Irish player to receive AVCA All-America honors two or more times in a career.